La Malinche: Background

 Her family is reported to have been of noble background; Gómara writes that her father was related to a local ruler, while Díaz recounts that her parents were rulers.
 Townsend notes that while Olutla at the time probably had a Popoluca-speaking majority, the ruling elite, which Malinche supposedly belonged to, would have been Nahuatl-speaking.
 Another hint that supports her noble origin is her apparent ability to understand the courtly language of tecpillahtolli ("lordly speech"), a Nahuatl register that is significantly different from the commoner's speech and has to be learned.
-The fact that she was often referred to as a doña, at the time a term in Spain not commonly used when referring to someone outside of the aristocracy, indicates that she was viewed as a noblewoman.
-But she may have been given this honorific by the Spanish because of recognition of her important role in the conquest.
+Diaz and other contemporaries refer to her, and other women of noble births, with the honorific doña.
+This may have been in recognition of her important role in the conquest.

 Malinche was probably between the ages of 8 and 12 when she was either sold or kidnapped into slavery.
 Díaz wrote that after her father's death, she was given away to merchants by her mother and stepfather so that their son (Malinche's halfbrother) would have the rights of an heir.
 Scholars, historians, and literary critics alike have cast doubt upon Díaz's account of her origin, in large part due to his strong emphasis on Catholicism throughout his narration of the events.

-In particular, historian Sonia Rose de Fuggle analyzes Díaz's over-reliance on polysyndeton (which mimics the sentence structure of many Biblical stories) as well as his overarching portrayal of Malinche as an ideal Christian woman.
+In particular, historian Sonia Rose de Fuggle analyses Díaz's over-reliance on polysyndeton (which mimics the sentence structure of many Biblical stories) as well as his overarching portrayal of Malinche as an ideal Christian woman.
 But Townsend believes that it was likely that some of her people were complicit in trafficking her, regardless of the reason.
 Malinche was taken to Xicalango, a major port city in the region.
-She was later purchased by a group of Chontal Maya who brought her to the town of Potonchán.
+She was later purchased by a group of Chontal Maya, who brought her to the town of Potonchán.
 It was here that Malinche started to learn the Chontal Maya language, and perhaps also Yucatec Maya.
 (Note: Chontal is closely related to Yucatecan, but they are sufficiently distinct to hamper intelligibility.
 Around this time, traders from the Yucatán Peninsula (who spoke Yucatecan) often were active in this region, and Malinche may have learned the language from them.
 Alternatively, she may have done some adjustment to be able to converse with speakers of other Maya varieties.
 (This would have been unusual.))
-Her acquisition of the language later enabled her to communicate with Jerónimo de Aguilar, another interpreter for Cortes who also spoke Yucatec Maya, as well as his native Spanish.
+Her acquisition of the language later enabled her to communicate with Gerónimo de Aguilar, another interpreter for Cortés, who also spoke Yucatec Maya, as well as his native Spanish.